Be9-code/PolygonWPFDemo/README.md

 	•	Manual entered symbols are not saved when the app is closed o	The Escape key will close the window

-	Note: displayed text can be cleared by double clicking on the text display

-•	PGApi.cs

-	o	Wrapper for socket functionality in PgonWebInterface.cs

-•	PgonWebInterface.cs

-	o	Socket functionality
-	o	Connectivity management